-In a subsequent blog I will illustrate a second church growth hypothesis that church growth is caused by revival.
-I will show that it is the lack of revival that lies behind the lack of conversions of the twentieth century onwards.
+In a subsequent blog, I will illustrate a second church growth hypothesis that church growth is caused by revival.
+I will show that the lack of revival lies behind the lack of conversions from the twentieth century onwards.

 The figures used are full members plus adherents, called the whole church by Currie et al. The Presbyterian Church of Wales had two classes of members.
 All could participate in most aspects of church life, but only the full members could attend the experience meeting, the seiat, seen as a high privilege.

-As he only records full members not adherents the whole church is estimated by linearly interpolating from the shrinking gap between full membership and the whole church from 1950-1968 onwards.
+From 1970 onwards, membership data is taken from various publications by Brierley, see Church Growth References.
+As he only records full members, not adherents.
+The whole church is estimated by linearly interpolating from the shrinking gap between full membership and the whole church from 1950-1968 onwards.

 Most transfers were due to geographical mobility.
 For most years more people transfer out, compared with those who transfer in, presumably because people fail to take up their membership in the new church.

 Conversions are called Probationers from Without by Currie et al.

 Biological growth comes from Currie’s Children of the Church.